mplattu/dummylander/README.md

 ## Installing by Ansible

 The Ansible install scripts are provided in `ansible/`.
-The scripts work for Debian 9 with nginx and PHP-FPM 7.2 installed.
+The scripts work for Debian 9 and 10 with nginx and PHP-FPM installed.
 The scripts are useful if you'd like i.e. to serve several Dummylander sites on one host without setting each host manually.

 The script does following things for you: